Getting started

 Ensure that the API key you’re using has the correct permissions.
 You might need to add the Remote Configuration Read permission to the API key, and here’s how you can do it.

 Log in to the Datadog web interface.
-Navigate to Integrations > API Keys > Check if Remote Config is enabled.
-If not, go to the Security > Remote Configuration and configure the agent for remote configuration enabling.
+Navigate to Organization Settings > API Keys > Check if Remote Config is enabled.
+If not, go to the Organization Settings > Security > Remote Configuration and configure the agent for remote configuration enabling.

 Please refer to the official Datadog docs for details intructions.